dlwicksell/nodem/README.md

 ```

 In addition you will need to set a few environment variables, or set the
-appropriate configuration options in the call to the 'open' API, in order for
+appropriate configuration options in the call to the `open` API, in order for
 YottaDB/GT.M to find the Call-in table and the v4wNode.m M routine that it maps
 to.
 The Nodem package supplies a sample environment file, called environ.
 It
 has a commented out command to set $LD_LIBRARY_PATH to $gtm_dist, which you